bit-player/nesw-wshop/README.md

 classtmpl
 =========

-A template to create class websites using pelican
+A template to create class websites using pelican, on github.

 pip install pelican==3.4
 pip install markdown==2.4

+files to edit:

+pelicanconf.py	added projects	2 months ago
+publishconf.py	more cname play	2 months ago sitestuff.py

 export PYTHONPATH=`pwd`

-make your edits
+make your edits, see files in pages and posts.

+you may need to edit the makefile for flowing images and other resources.

 make homework
 make labs